Silicon-Ally/gqlerr/README.md

 to `net/http`'s `StatusText(...)` function will be returned.
 A log message will also be written to the logger, at an appropriate log level for the error code if one is not explicitly supplied with `At{Debug,Info,Warn,Error}Level()`.

+## Contributing

+Contribution guidelines can be found [on our website](https://siliconally.org/oss/contributor-guidelines).